ZeinyLing/Artificial-Intelligence-Wireless/Mid-Term/README.md

+#Mid-Term

-# Exercise 2.15: CSI Compression and Reconstruction using CsiNet and CS-CsiNet
+## Exercise 2.15: CSI Compression and Reconstruction using CsiNet and CS-CsiNet